Quantum-Limited Acoustoelectric Amplification in a Piezoelectric-2DEG Heterostructure: Calculating the Amplifier Gain

-It is worth specifically analyzing the dependence of the peak gain on mobility (within the high-mobility range) and carrier density.
-In the high-drift-velocity regime, the gain is counterintuitively lower for higher mobilities (except in the vicinity of the peak).
-This is because the imaginary part of the susceptibility, and thus the phonon emission rate per unit electric field intensity, scales inversely with mobility, while the electric field intensity per phonon is roughly invariant in mobility since the dielectric screening is dominated by the mobility-independent real susceptibility.
 However, the gain peaks at higher values for higher mobilities, due to the fact that the peak corresponds to the zeroing out of the real part of the susceptibility, making the imaginary part dominant in the screening and causing the electric field intensity to scale as the inverse-squared of the imaginary susceptibility.
 The peak gain thus varies inversely with the imaginary susceptibility, hence increasing with mobility.
 We can confirm this quantitatively by deriving the optimal drift velocity $v_{d,\mathrm{opt}}$ (i.e., the drift velocity where the real part of the 2DEG screening cancels out the piezoelectric material's screening):

 where we substituted the high-drift-velocity result for the real part of $\chi^{(1)}$ from Eq.~\eqref{eq: real chi(1) Mermin high vd}, along with the relationship $a \sim t_\mathrm{2DEG} q$.
-Note that the optimal drift velocity is invariant in the mobility, matching the plot in Fig.~\ref{fig:gain}(b).
+Note that the optimal drift velocity is invariant in the mobility, matching the plot in Fig.~\ref{fig:gainwaveguide}(b).
 On the other hand, the optimal drift velocity increases with the carrier density as $n^{1/2}$, thus making it proportional to the Fermi velocity.
 The corresponding maximum gain is calculated by substituting this into the imaginary part of $\chi^{(1)}$ in the high-drift-velocity regime from Eq.~\eqref{eq: imag chi(1) Mermin high vd} and then into the gain equation from Eq.~\eqref{eq: acoustoelectric gain in dB}, yielding:

 where in the first line, we reduced the screening to only the imaginary part since the real part cancels out, and in the last line, we substituted $a \sim t_\mathrm{2DEG} q$ and $L_z \sim 1/q$.
 As we intuitively deduced above, the maximum gain increases with the mobility.
 It is also worth noting that it increases with carrier density.
 This is because the positive correlation between optimal drift velocity and carrier density, combined with the strong negative correlation between $\textrm{Im}[\chi^{(1)}]$ and the drift velocity, cause $\textrm{Im}[\chi^{(1)}]$ to decline with increasing carrier density.
 The peak gain's inverse variation with this imaginary screening causes it to rise with carrier density.